 A flatwound string is a guitar string that has a flat wire wrapped around it.

-It is made up of the same materials as the roundwound electric guitar strings, except for how it is manufactured.
+It’s made up of the same materials as roundwound electric guitar strings, except for how it’s manufactured.

-The roundwound strings are wound on to a flat sheet metal, whereas the flatwounds are always made from one long continuous string.
+Roundwound strings are wound onto a flat sheet metal, whereas flatwounds are always made from one long continuous string.

-This means that there are no end loops, which makes it harder to unravel over time – which is why they last longer.
+This means there are no end loops, which makes it harder for the string to unravel over time, and that’s a big part of why they last longer.

 Flatwound Vs Roundwound Strings

-Those who play guitar at a professional level typically use flat wound strings because they produce a certain type of sound that isn’t available from rounds.
-This is due to their tighter surface, which means that there is less string stretching and sliding back and forth when playing near the bridge area.
+Those who play guitar at a professional level typically use flatwound strings because they produce a certain type of sound that isn’t available from rounds.
+This is due to their tighter surface, which means there’s less string stretching and sliding back and forth when playing near the bridge area.

-Flatwounds also produce a more powerful sound than regular round wound string sets, so professionals tend to prefer them.
-However, this type of string wear out faster than other types without proper care, so it’s essential for guitar players using flatwounds to change them out regularly.
+Flatwounds also produce a more powerful sound than regular roundwound string sets, so professionals tend to prefer them.
+However, this type of string can wear out faster than other types without proper care, so it’s essential for guitar players using flatwounds to change them out regularly.

-The advantage of a flatwound string is that it is strong and stable.
+The advantage of a flatwound string is that it’s strong and stable.

 How Do Flatwound Strings Sound?

 This produces a deeper tone from your guitar because of less string movement and stretching.
-The roundwound strings create more vibrations because they are wrapped around each other, which means that they produce louder sounds than their flat counterparts.
+Roundwound strings create more vibrations because they’re wrapped around each other, which means they produce louder sounds than their flat counterparts.

 Flatwound strings are also not as susceptible to outside noise when in use.